MarkDark117/SuperMeetup/README.md

 # Group Project - *SuperMeetup*

-**SuperMeetup** is an android app that allows a user to search meetups in the world, to see new meetups on time, to get recommended meetups and decide which meetup to attend.
+**SuperMeetup** is an android app that allows a user to search meetups in the world, to see new meetups on time, and to get recommended meetups.
 The app utilizes [Meetup REST API](https://www.meetup.com/meetup_api/).

 Time spent: 80 hours (two people) spent in total